Do Resumes Matter?

-When I have a question with no easy answer, I always ask Google:
+When I have a question with no easy answer, I love asking Google:

-I ask this question because I’m not sure I know what I learn when I look at someone’s resume.
+I ask this question because I’m not sure what I learn when I look at someone’s resume.

 Resumes are a way to advertise your skills.
 Most look pretty similar: a formatted set of past jobs with accompanying responsibilities.
-Some include education, some include a mission statement, but these are highly regimented documents that almost always follow a particular set of rules and styles.
+Some include education, some include a mission statement, but all resumes are highly regimented documents that almost always follow a particular set of rules and styles.

-I would argue that most people, when hiring for a job, don’t use a resume to filter out unqualified candidates, but they use it to make judgement calls on a person’s skills that may not be true or real.
+I would argue that most people don’t use a resume to filter out unqualified candidates.
+Rather, they use resumes to make judgments about a person’s skills that may not be real.
 I would argue further that this is especially true in the service industry, where many of the skills necessary to be successful are social—and difficult to articulate.

 Sometimes I think that happens in resume writing.
 Employers are essentially asking potential employees to answer questions to a test they have no rubric for.
 So then language becomes coded, and folks who haven’t been around certain environments or maybe don’t know the rules to the game end up falling behind, even if they are the most qualified.

-I’m not saying that resumes are useless, but I want to question why they’re the first barrier to entry for most jobs.
+I’m not saying that resumes are useless, but I want to question why they’re the first thing we consider when we post for jobs.
 When I was a coffee shop manager, if someone asked if we were hiring, I’d tell them to drop off a resume.
 If I managed a cafe now, I don’t think I’d do that.

 Eyetracking data shows that a person reading a resume only looks at the resume for seven seconds—so why do they matter?
-What can you truly learn that isn’t seeped in bias and discriminatory modes of thinking from a resume?
+What can you truly learn from a resume that isn’t steeped in bias and discriminatory modes of thinking?